 These questions keep formation from becoming control.
 They also keep formation from becoming indulgence.
 The golden rule does not mean letting immaturity rule the household, classroom, workplace, or culture.
 It means refusing to use power in ways you could not defend if you were the weaker party.
 It also means refusing to abandon someone to impulses, ignorance, danger, and disorder in the name of comfort.
 Love without truth deforms.
 Truth without patience can wound.
 Correction without respect humiliates.
 Freedom without formation becomes appetite with permission.

 This book moves from foundations to life stages, from character to culture, and from repair to inheritance.
 It begins with the human person, example, habit, attention, correction, affection, and security.
 It then considers childhood, adolescence, adulthood, elderhood, parenting, and education.
-It moves into conscience, courage, service, peer norms, mentorship, culture, ritual, and rites of passage.
+It moves into conscience, courage, restraint, service, peer norms, mentorship, culture, ritual, and rites of passage.
 It closes with technology, failure, institutions, intergenerational transmission, malformation, and maturity.

 The goal is not a perfect system.
 Human beings are too varied, history too damaged, and life too contingent for that.
 The goal is a truthful framework: one that helps a person, family, school, community, workplace, or institution ask what it is forming, what it is deforming, what it must repair, and what it should pass on.